-Cook your way to Dad's heart with this Father's Day menu
+Cook your way to Dad's heart with this delicious Father's Day menu

 Dad's going to love this delicious sandwich that's loaded with juicy meat and topped with tangy salsa.

 Strata, a savory bread pudding, is an excellent brunch dish to prepare for a crowd on Father's Day.
-To start, it's nice to have something that can be served family-style - bring it to the table, and you're done!
-No need to be tied to the stove flipping omelets for 20.
+To start, it's nice to have something that can be served family-style, just bring it to the table, and you're done!
 Additionally, the strata is best when made in advance.
-Assemble it the night before your gathering, and simply transfer from the fridge to the oven the next morning.
+Assemble it the night before your gathering and simply transfer from the fridge to the oven the next morning.

-Willie Geist's dad, Bill, always says two things about his famous chili: First, whatever you throw in from the fridge and the cabinet at home, it always turns out great.
+Willie Geist's dad, Bill, always says two things about his famous chili: First, whatever you throw in from the fridge or cabinet at home, it always turns out great.
 Second, when it's prepared properly, it should make you perspire.
 We agree!

 Dinner

-Al Roker and his daughter Courtney make a Father's Day meal of juicy ribeye and creamed kale.
+Al Roker and his daughter Courtney made this Father's Day meal with juicy ribeye and creamed kale.
 A smear of creamy blue cheese butter elevates the juicy steak from ordinary to extraordinary.

-Serve with rice or potatoes, dad's favorite vegetable and toasted country-style crusty bread to soak up the juices.
+Serve this with rice or potatoes, dad's favorite vegetables and some toasted country-style crusty bread to soak up the juices.

 Dessert

-Let dad know he's the MVP with this creative baseball-inspired cake.
+Does your dad love sports?
+Let pop know that he's the real MVP with this creative baseball-inspired cake.

 Make Father's Day as fun as a day at the amusement park with this delicious treat.